-My research interests lie in number theory, mainly in automorphic forms/ L-functions.
-Specifically, I am working on a generalization of the Poisson summation formula arising from conjectures of Braverman and Kazhdan, L. Lafforgue, Ngo and Sakellaridis.
+My research interests lie in number theory, mainly in automorphic forms and L-functions.
+Specifically, I proved a generalization of the Poisson summation formula arising from conjectures of Braverman and Kazhdan, L. Lafforgue, Ngo and Sakellaridis.
 We hope to apply the summation formula to show/give insights to the analytic properties of higher rank triple product automorphic L-functions.

 I’m also working on an application of A^1-homotopy theory to the count of plane conics meeting eight lines in P^3.

 I am also interested in other topics in algebraic number theory and arithmetic geometry/topology, and I’m especially interested in their connections/applications to the Langlands program.